Fight For Social Security Benefits After A Denial

 Once I have all of the documentation necessary, I will proceed through the following appeal stages:

-- Federal district court: The next level of the appeals process involves filing a civil action in federal district court.
+The next level of the appeals process involves filing a civil action in a federal district court.
 These cases are rare.

 With so much at stake, it’s best not to tackle this process alone.
-When pursuing a SSI or SSDI claim, a qualified, experienced and local disability lawyer can help you get the benefits you deserve.
-Contact The Law Center for Social Security Disability for a free consultation by calling 405-896-8852 or filling out our online contact form.
+When pursuing an SSI or SSDI claim, a qualified, experienced and local disability lawyer can help you get the benefits you deserve.
+Contact The Law Center for Social Security Disability for a free consultation by calling 405-896-8852 or filling out my online contact form.